Mountain bikes and microbrews are the perfect combination

 After a day spent spinning knobby wheels through some of Northern Ontario’s best singletrack, you deserve to settle onto a barstool and sample what local brewmasters are crafting.

 These mountain bike trails feature the best of what biking has to offer: screaming descents, flowy flats and challenging climbs that lead to lookouts over rugged shorelines.
-But the ride isn’t complete until you roll into one of the North’s favourite post-ride hang outs.
+But the ride isn’t complete until you roll into one of these favourite post-ride hangouts.

 Great Mountain Biking, Then Tasty Local Brews

-Hersey Lake Conservation Area, just northeast of town on Highway 655, offers 25 km of easy-to-intermediate riding along 34 marked trails.
+Hersey Lake Conservation Area, just northeast of town on Highway 655, offers 25 kilometres of easy-to-intermediate riding along 34 marked trails.
 The forest is filled with glorious-smelling jack pine, and the trails are mostly on sand, so will keep speedy riders on their toes.
-Well-marked trails also lead into the Timmins Recreation Trail System for an additional 45 km.
+Well-marked trails also lead into the Timmins Recreation Trail System for an additional 45 kilometres.

 Local Bike Shop: O’Reilly Sports